moazzamk/bt-challenge/README.md

 - The domain logic is separated into `src` folder.
 - SQLITE is used for persisting changes from the batch file.
 The data layer uses Repository pattern, Unit of Work, Data mapper patterns.
+- I chose to do this project in PHP because it has most of the libraries so it made development much faster.
+The other language I wanted to do this in is Go.
+ However, I would have had to write much more code.
+Given the time constraints it wasn't ideal.